lichtkind/Data-Store-Consistent/README.md

     This is the landing page for the user documentation on github.
+    Please use the link above to visit the de facto hompage of the project.
     There is also a download link on the left side under "Tools".